NA-MIC/ProjectWeek/PW27_2018_Boston/Projects/ProstateMpMRIWebViewer/README.md

 ## Objective

-1. Developing dicom utilities for viewing prostate mpMR images on the web
+1. Add support for reading and writing DICOM objects
-1. Creating user interaction capabilities for the viewer
+1. Creating user interaction capabilities for the viewer (placing fiducial, measurements)

-PI-RADS reporting
+1. Add support for saving the PI-RADS reporting

 ## Approach and Plan

 1. Brainstorming the usefull utilities for mpMRI reading of prostate
 1. Exploring dcmjs library
-1.

 ## Progress and Next Steps